sassoftware/event-provenance-registry/cli/docs/tutorials/quickstart.md

 ```

 We can validate the new event receiver exists with the search command using the
-`ID` from the create reciever command.
+`ID` from the create receiver command.

 ```bash
 epr-cli receiver search --id 01HKX0J9KS8AASMRYX61458N41 --fields all